 Rolex watches have long been recognized as a symbol of status and success, which provides a clear motive for purchase.
 The company plays on this fact in many of its advertising campaigns:

-In order to discover buyer motivations, you’ll need to dive in and find out what your target market cares most about.
+To discover buyer motivations, you’ll need to dive in and find out what your target market cares about the most.

 Types of motives to consider when running your investigation are: